raffaem/pdfsak/README.md

 * Delete pages
 * Create handouts
 * Add text (like page numbers)
-* Remove owner protection from PDF files (the protection that allows you to open the PDF without a password, but not to print/annotate it)
+* Remove owner protection (the one which allows you to open the file without a password, but not to print, annotate or copy from it)
-* Remove metadata from PDF file
+* Remove metadata
-* Simulate Adobe Acrobat Clearscan
+* Simulate Adobe Acrobat Clearscan: vectorize the text to improve quality and readability
-* Add watermarks
+* Add watermarks or images
 * And more

-PDFsak has been tested on Windows and Linux (in particular, Fedora).
+PDFsak has been tested on Windows and Linux (Fedora).

 It should work also on macOS, although it has not been tested on this platform.